 Stakeholders | Usually, stakeholders are members of the academic department (for which the course is being built) and often members of various administrative departments who might influence the course design process or have interests in the outcome (such as Technology, Academic Affairs, Global Affairs, or similar). |

-Status Reports | At the end of every two weeks (usually), your AT partner will complete a Status Report.
-The report will indicate a color which tells the stakeholders the status of the project. |
+Status Reports | At the end of every two weeks (usually), the DIL partner will complete a Status Report.
+The report will indicate a color which informs the stakeholders about the status of the project. |

 Zoom | Zoom is a communications software that combines video conferencing, online meetings, chat, and mobile collaboration. |